utcompling/textgrounder/README.txt

 4. Obtain the data.

-   -- If you are on a UTexas Comp Ling machine or the UTexas Longhorn cluster,
-      the data is already there.
+   1. If you are on a UTexas Comp Ling machine or the UTexas Longhorn cluster, the data is already there.
 Just set the environment variable TG_ON_COMP_LING_MACHINES to something non-blank if you're on a UTexas Comp Ling machine; likewise for TG_ON_LONGHORN if you're on Longhorn.
-   -- Otherwise, you'll probably have to download the data.
-If you have
-      access to either of the above machines, look in 'bin/config-geolocate' to see where the environment variables TG_WIKIPEDIA_DIR, TG_TWITTER_DIR and TG_AUX_DIR point to, and copy those directories, preserving the directory structure starting with '.../corpora' and '.../projects'.
-      Then set TG_GROUPS_DIR to the directory holding 'corpora' and 'projects'.
+   2. If you have access to either of the above machines, look in `bin/config-geolocate` to see where the environment variable TG_GROUPS_DIR points to, and copy the relevant TextGrounder corpora out of the `.../corpora` directory; these will generally be the directories `wikipedia`, `twitter-geotext`, anything beginning with `gut...`, and anything beginning with `ut...`.
+You might also want to copy the `.../projects/textgrounder` and `.../projects/pcl_travel` directories, especially if you're doing work with toponym resolution.
+All of these directories should be placed under some directory with a structure that mirrors the source structure, starting with the `.../corpora` or `.../projects` directories.
+Then set TG_GROUPS_DIR to the top-level directory into which you placed these various directories.
-   -- Otherwise, download the data and set up the appropriate environment
-      variables, as described below.
+   3. Otherwise, you might be able to download the data and set up the appropriate environment variables, as described below.
+   4. Otherwise, you can generate at least Wikipedia and Twitter data from Wikipedia dumps (publically available) and JSON-format tweets pulled using the Twitter API.
+As described in `config-geolocate`, the variable TG_CORPUS_DIR points to the directory holding the TextGrounder corpora and can be set directly, or TG_GROUPS_DIR can be set if the TextGrounder corpora are held in a directory named `.../corpora`.

 5. Build the system.